viamrobotics/docs/docs/services/data/capture-sync.md

 | `additional_params` | depends | depends | Varies based on the method.
 For example, `ReadImage` requires a MIME type. |

 Click the **Save** button in the top right corner of the page.

-`viam-server` will save your data locally on your machine in the directory specified in the data management service config.
-If you are using `viam-micro-server`, data will be saved in flash memory until it is synced to the cloud.
-Additionally, with `viam-micro-server` you can set `cache_size_kb` to configure the maximum amount of storage bytes allocated to a data collector.
-If not supplied, this defaults to 1 KB.

 {{% /tab %}}
 {{% tab name="Raw JSON example" %}}